Frans Kaisiepo: Death

 Kaisiepo died on 10 April 1979.
 He was interred in a plot of land across the street from Cendrawasih Heroes' Cemetery (Taman Makam Pahlawan Cendrawasih) in Biak, which is now designated as the Tomb of National Hero Frans Kaisiepo (Makam Pahlawan Nasional Frans Kaisiepo).
-The tomb and the cemetery are located several kilometers east of the Frans Kaisiepo International Airport, named after Kaisiepo himself.
+The tomb and the cemetery are located several kilometers east of the Frans Kaisiepo Airport, named after Kaisiepo himself.

 Family

 Kaisiepo married Anthomina Arwam and had three children.
 The couple remained together until Arwam's death.
 On 12 November 1973, he married Maria Magdalena Moorwahyuni, a Christian woman from aristocratic Tjondronegoro family, with her great-grandfather being Bupati of Kudus, Central Java.
 They had one son together and later adopted a daughter.

 Legacy

 1999 Frans Kaisiepo stamp issued by Pos Indonesia.

 10,000 rupiah banknote featuring Frans Kaisiepo, issued by Bank Indonesia in 2022.

 Due to his meritorious service, Frans Kaisiepo was awarded Bintang Mahaputera Adipradana by the Indonesian government.
 Frans Kaisiepo desired national unity, and worked toward that goal all of his life.
 He was honored posthumously as a National Hero of Indonesia on the 30th anniversary of the handover of Papua to Indonesia in 1993.

-He is also the namesake of the local airport serving Biak, known as the Frans Kaisiepo International Airport.
+He is also the namesake of the local airport serving Biak, known as the Frans Kaisiepo Airport.
 An Indonesian naval ship, KRI Frans Kaisiepo, is named after him.

 Kaisiepo is among the historical figures chosen to be depicted in the 2016 edition of Indonesian rupiah banknotes.
 His picture is on the Rp10,000 note.
 Kaisiepo is also featured on the newer 2022 banknote series.